Point of Grace: 1998–2000: Steady On, A Christmas Story, and hiatus

 Point of Grace began work on their new album in late 1997/early 1998, with producer Brown Bannister developing a more progressive, live band sound, and less programming than previous albums.
 Chris Eaton managed the vocal production, with more intricate vocal arrangements than previously.
 The group previewed some of the new songs, including "Jesus Is", "Steady On", and "Better Days", at one-off concert dates in the spring and summer of 1998, with a pause in the middle of recording for Terry Jones to give birth to her first child on April 15.

 The remaining members appeared at the 1998 Dove Awards, where they were nominated for Artist of the Year, Group of the Year, and Pop/Contemporary Song of the Year for "Circle Of Friends", but did not win in any category.
-During The Nashville Network broadcast of the show, pre-show host Kathy Troccoli announced the birth of Jones's child a week earlier.
+During The Nashville Network broadcast of the show, pre-show host Kathy Troccoli announced the birth of Jones' child a week earlier.

 In July 1998, a new single was released, the title song from the album Steady On.
 A CD single was also released to Christian bookstores.
 The release include a pop remix and a dance remix version of "Steady On", as well as enhanced content on the CD, such as brief bios of the group members, excerpts from a new devotional book, a photo gallery, and other anecdotes.
 The album was released on August 4, 1998, and debuted at No.1 on the SoundScan sales chart, remaining in the Top 10 for seven consecutive weeks.
 It was certified gold by the RIAA in 1999 and platinum in 2002.
 The lead single and title track reached the top of the charts, becoming Point of Grace's 16th consecutive No.1 single.
 The next five singles achieved the same, making a total of 21 consecutive No.1s.